Zmy0912/Bioinfo/README.md

 Use Python, R and other languages.In the form of command line.
 Provide both Chinese and English.
 Please contact me by email if you have any questions.Of course, you can put it directly on Issues.
+Email address is myzhang0726@foxmail.com
+Thank you for visiting my project.